In Situ Training of Implicit Neural Compressors for Scientific Simulations via Sketch-Based Regularization: Experiments

 \section{Experiments}

-We conduct our experiments on the datasets listed in \Cref{tab:datasets}, which highlight several potentially challenging or important attributes.
-The Ignition dataset describes a fully resolved gas wave front on a 2D uniform grid that transitions from a transport phase to a steady state jet.
+We conduct our experiments on the datasets listed in \Cref{tab:datasets}, which highlight several potentially challenging or important attributes. \reva{The Ignition dataset\footnote{\reva{An internal dataset that was also used in \cite{doherty2024quadconv}.}}} describes a fully resolved gas wave front on a 2D uniform grid that transitions from a transport phase to a steady state jet.
 The Neuron dataset describes a 3D diffusion process in an unstructured, non-Cartesian branching neuron tree~\cite{Angran3D}.
 The Channel dataset, from the Johns Hopkins Turbulence Database \cite{channel_flow_1, channel_flow_2}, describes 3D turbulent flow on a non-uniform grid.
 It has been trimmed in space to a \(64^3\) volume and in time to the first 500 snapshots.
 We define the notion of a ``sample factor'' as the relative size of the sketch to the mesh size for a given dataset, i.e., \(100\cdot k/n\).

-\Cref{eq:loss} provides the frame-wise relative loss function we use for training, \cref{eq:relative-error} defines the full dataset relative Frobenius error, and \cref{eq:psnr} defines the frame-wise peak signal to noise ratio (PSNR).
+\Cref{eq:loss} provides the \revb{snapshot} relative loss function we use for training, \cref{eq:relative-error} defines the full dataset relative Frobenius error, and \cref{eq:psnr} defines the \revb{average snapshot} peak signal to noise ratio (PSNR).
 The latter two of these three serve as our primary performance metrics.

 Our experiments are designed to achieve two primary goals.
 First, to show that we can achieve strong performance, both offline and \textit{in situ}, using our INC methods.
 Second, and more importantly, to show that we can approximately match the offline results using our \textit{in situ} training paradigm.
 We do not optimize our models for maximum performance, nor do we further compress the data using other techniques such as network quantization.
 Further effort will likely yield improved results, but they are not the focus of this paper and are therefore left for future work.
 Instead, we choose simple models that yield desirable compression rates and relative error of a few percent.